 Firstly, WordPress has a vast array of themes out there created by developers eager to sell products and serve an audience.
 Ghost has a far smaller range of themes.
 They look nice, but they're on two or three websites tops, the best one being the Ghost marketplace, followed by Envato's websites.

-Finally, modifying Wordpress' themes is way easier.
-Because you can use page builders to build main pages, it's simple to take a page and make huge changes like put an email capture form right up front, or put an "About Me" section somewhere random.
+Finally, modifying WordPress' themes is way easier.
+Because you can use page builders (including WordPress' built-in block editor) to build pages, it's simple to take a page and make huge changes like put an email capture form right up front, or put an "About Me" section somewhere random.
 Not with Ghost.
-Again, you'll have to modify code, and some things you'll just be S.O.L.
+Again, you'll have to modify code (usually their "handlebars" templates), and sometimes you'll just be straight outta luck.

 Basically Ghost is fine if you're OK with themes as you get them, or are OK with coding.